Fears of election violence to dent Kenya tourism

 "The happenings of 2007/2008 post election period have not been forgotten, especially by foreigners."

-During the weeks-long violence, tourists cancelled their bookings while others fled the country, turning beach front hotels, attractive to Europeans for their competitive prices and relatively short flights, into ghost resorts.
+During the weeks-long violence, tourists canceled their bookings while others fled the country, turning beach front hotels, attractive to Europeans for their competitive prices and relatively short flights, into ghost resorts.

 The ailing economies in the euro zone, a major source for Kenyan tourism, compounded the sector's woes in 2012.